gdmoney/reading/the-consolations-of-philosophy.md

 - we are injured most by what we do not expect, so we must expect everything
 - a subject's agency is only one of the causal factors determining events in the course of his or her life
 - the continuing belief that the world is fundamentally just is implied in the very complaint that there has been an injustice
-- not everything which happens **to**us occurs with reference to something **about** us
+- not everything which happens **to** us occurs with reference to something **about** us
 - picture of a moral universe where external circumstances reflect internal qualities is flawed
-- bas things probably will occur, but they are unlikely ever to be as bas as we fear
+- bad things probably will occur, but they are unlikely ever to be as bad as we fear
 - once we look rationally at what will occur if our desires are not fulfilled, we will almost certainly find that the underlying problems are more modest than the anxieties they have bred
 - it is tempting, when we are hurt, to believe that the thing which hurt us **intended** to do so
 - **"What progress, you ask, have I made?
 I have begun to be a friend to myself."** (-- *Hecato*)